solo-io/wasm/spec/README.md

 ]
 ```

-The following is the runtime config is stored as the `application/vnd.module.wasm.config.v1+json` layer:
+The following is the runtime config stored as the `application/vnd.module.wasm.config.v1+json` layer:

 ```{
   "type": "envoy_proxy",